eslint/rfcs/designs/2019-worker-threads/README.md

 1. Master enumerates the lint target files.
 1. Master checks if the files exist in the lint result cache and it extracts only the files which are not cached.
-1. Master estimates the proper `concurrency` from the number of the extracted files if not present.
+1. Master estimates the proper `concurrency` from the number of the extracted files if `"auto"` is present.
 1. Lint the extracted files:
    - If `concurrency` is `1`, master [verifies files][verify files] directly.
 It doesn't create any worker.
    - Otherwise, master creates workers then the workers [verify files].
 The number of the workers is `concurrency`.